smartobjectoriented/so3/doc/source/architecture.rst

 SO3 is started by **U-Boot**, which loads a **FIT image** (``.itb``) containing the kernel, the device-tree blob and the root filesystem.
-In the AVZ configuration U-Boot loads the hypervisor and the agency guest as **two separate ITBs** — the AVZ ITB (``<plat>_avz``) and the SO3 guest ITB (``<plat>_so3_guest``) — on every AVZ platform (``virt64``, ``rpi4_64``, ``verdin_imx8mp``); see :ref:`build_system`.
+In the AVZ configuration U-Boot loads the hypervisor and the guest as **two separate ITBs** — the AVZ ITB (``<plat>_avz``) and the SO3 guest ITB (``<plat>_so3_guest``) — on every AVZ platform (``virt64``, ``rpi4_64``, ``verdin_imx8mp``); see :ref:`build_system`.